karanagi/pico2w-template/README.md

 When the build directory is created, a `compile_commands.json` will be generated.

-If this file does not exist, `clangd` will throw an error because it will not be able to locate the include files (such as `pico/stdlib.h`).
+If this file does not exist, `clangd` will throw bunch of errors because it will not be able to locate the include files (such as `pico/stdlib.h`).

 ```console
 $ cmake -S . -B build